Zangeki no Reginleiv: Gameplay

 When moving, the characters move at a standard walking pace, with a dash move for speed or dodging attacks triggered by shaking the Nunchuk.
-During battle, players use their equipped weapon to destroy enemies and boss characters that appear on the field, with each of the five different weapon types being more or less effective on enemies.
-One of the core elements of combat is dismembering enemies, with this being a key tactic for killing some larger types.
-Up to 300 weapons are unlocked by collecting crystals dropped by enemies when they are killed and some body parts severed.
-Weapons range from standard swords and axes, to bows, to magic staves which fire explosive projectiles that can damage both enemies and allied units.
-Weapons also have a skill tree, which requires further crystals to unlock new abilities.
-Using some weapons drains MP, which can be replenished with specific crystal types in missions alongside HP.
+During battle, players use their equipped weapon to defeat enemies and boss characters that appear on the field, with each of the five different weapon types being more or less effective on enemies.
+One of the core elements of combat is dismembering enemies, which is a key tactic for killing larger types.
+Up to 300 weapons are unlocked by collecting crystals dropped by enemies when they are killed and some body parts are severed.
+Weapons range from standard swords and axe to bows and magic staves, which fire explosive projectiles that can damage both enemies and allied units.
+Weapons also have a skill tree, which requires crystals to unlock new abilities.
+Using some weapons drains MP, which, alongside HP, can be replenished with specific crystal types in missions.

 The game can be played either in single-player with the assistance of non-playable characters, or online-exclusive co-op multiplayer.
 The multiplayer host can tweak the mission type to narrow which players will be joining.
-There are checks to ensure participants have equivalent weapons and armour to the host to prevent mismatching, and story missions are marked for players who have yet to reach them in their version of the game.
-In the game's co-op mode, up to four players connect through the Wii's wi-fi system, and can prepare for missions together using an in-game lobby.
+There are checks to ensure participants have equivalent weapons and armour to the host to prevent mismatching, and story missions are marked for players who have not reached them in their version of the game.
+In the game's co-op mode, up to four players connect through the Wii's wi-fi system, and can prepare for missions using an in-game lobby.
 During gameplay, players coordinate and communicate through shouts triggered using the Wii Remote's D-pad, and in-game alerts if a character is low on health.
 Once the mission ends, the multiplayer host can set up another mission.

-Synopsis
+Plot

-In the world of Midgard, humanity comes under attack from the Jötunn, a race imprisoned by the gods of Asgard after a prolonged war.
-In response to this attack, Asgard dispatches the twin deities Freyr and Freyja to aid humanity in defeating the giants.
-As the battles escalate, it becomes clear that the apocalypse Ragnarok is immanent.
-Despite their best efforts, Freyr and Freyja cannot stop the Jötunn's advance.
-The situation is worsened by the emerging armies of Niflheim and Muspelheim, and the release of three demonic weapons created by Loki during an earlier war with the giants.
-Asgard itself is eventually assaulted leading to the death of all the gods except Freyr and Freyja, followed by the final emergence of the Fire Jötunn Surtr.
-The world is left in ruin after Surtr’s defeat, but Freyja uses her powers to restore the world and humanity.
+In the world of Midgard, the Jötunn, a race whom the gods of Asgard imprisoned after a prolonged war, attacks humanity.
+In response, Asgard dispatches the twin deities Freyr and Freyja to aid humanity in defeating the giants.
+As the battles escalate, it becomes clear that the apocalypse Ragnarok is imminent, as despite their best efforts, Freyr and Freyja are unable to stop the Jötunn's advance.
+The situation is worsened by the emerging armies of Niflheim and Muspelheim and three demonic weapons whom Loki created during an earlier war with the giants.
+Asgard is eventually assaulted, leading to the death of all the gods except Freyr and Freyja, followed by the emergence of the Fire Jötunn Surtr.
+Although Surtr is defeated, the world is left in ruin, but Freyja uses her powers to restore the world and humanity.
 The post-credits scene shows a modern world, where the gods have reincarnated as humans.